|Helping Children Who Have Chronic Pain|

 - Pain associated with chronic illness such as arthritis, lupus or neurologic disease

 - Children with physical dependence on pain medications needing to be weaned

 - The referring physician remains the primary clinician in the patient’s management.
 This keeps the home physician–patient relationship the center of care.

-- The clinic will review consult requests made by phone or fax and help decide whether a clinic visit for the patient is necessary.
+- The clinic will review consult requests made by phone or fax and help decide whether a clinic visit for the patient would be helpful.